Skip to content

 How to Choose Backup Software

-• Determine what you need to protect—just files or full system
+Determine what you need to protect—file-level backup is simpler, full system images enable bare-metal recovery

 Pricing Overview